 The conference will be co-located with the 39th Annual Conference on the First-Year Experience, an annual event of the National Resource Center for the First-Year Experience and Students in Transition, director Jennifer Keup, PhD.
 The FYE Conference dates are February 21 – 23, 2020.
-Registration and fees for the FYE Confernece are separate and may be accessed at the Conference webpage.
+Registration and fees for the FYE conference are separate and may be accessed at the conference webpage.

 General Conference Goals:

 - To stimulate research-to-practice knowledge about foster alumni and other traditionally hidden populations who are college-bound, in college, or college graduates